GIC-de/draft-dhcp-rate-signaling/draft-giese-dhcp-rate-signaling.md

 # DHCP Rate Option

-The DHCP Rate Option specified in this document employs a sub-option structure for both DHCPv4 and DHCPv6.
+The DHCP Rate Option specified in this document is a container option with a sub-option structure for both DHCPv4 and DHCPv6.
 The top-level option encapsulation strictly conforms to the requirements of each base protocol.
 Specifically, DHCPv4 utilizes an 8-bit option code set to TBD1 alongside an 8-bit length field, whereas DHCPv6 utilizes a 16-bit